 Commit to follow-through everyday for a week.
 Pay attention to your mood, alertness, enthusiasm, and energy level.
 Is there a noticeable difference?
 If so, let that feeling motivate you to add one or two more tasks to your daily ritual.

 Hit the ground running, because your day won’t crush itself.
 Would your friends benefit from a morning routine?
 If so, share this article on social media.
-They’ll appreciate the advice.
+Your friends will definitely appreciate the advice.

 Read More Articles by Daniel Wallen: